Praxiteles

-Praxiteles (/prækˈsɪtᵻliːz/; Πραξιτέλης) of Athens, the son of Cephisodotus the Elder, was the most renowned of the Attica sculptors of the 4th century BC.
+Praxiteles (/prækˈsɪtᵻliːz/; Πραξιτέλης) of Athens, the son of Cephisodotus the Elder, was the most renowned of the Attic sculptors of the 4th century BC.
 He was the first to sculpt the nude female form in a life-size statue.
 While no indubitably attributable sculpture by Praxiteles is extant, numerous copies of his works have survived; several authors, including Pliny the Elder, wrote of his works; and coins engraved with silhouettes of his various famous statuary types from the period still exist.

 A supposed relationship between Praxiteles and his beautiful model, the Thespian courtesan Phryne, has inspired speculation and interpretation in works of art ranging from painting (Gérôme) to comic opera (Saint-Saëns) to shadow play (Donnay).

 Some writers have maintained that there were two sculptors of the name Praxiteles.
 One was a contemporary of Pheidias, and the other his more celebrated grandson.
 Though the repetition of the same name in every other generation is common in Greece, there is no certain evidence for either position.

 Date

 Accurate dates for Praxiteles are elusive, but it is likely that he was no longer working in the time of Alexander the Great, in the absence of evidence that Alexander employed Praxiteles, as he probably would have done.
 Pliny's date, 364 BC, is probably that of one of his most noted works.

 The subjects chosen by Praxiteles were either human beings or the dignified and less elderly deities such as Apollo, Hermes and Aphrodite rather than Zeus, Poseidon or Themis.

+He probably invented the S-curve.

 Praxiteles and his school worked almost entirely in Parian marble.
 At the time the marble quarries of Paros were at their best; nor could any marble be finer for the purposes of the sculptor than that of which the Hermes from Olympia was fashioned.
 Some of the statues of Praxiteles were coloured by the painter Nicias, and in the opinion of the sculptor they gained greatly by this treatment.